JoseJimArg/crediclub-challenge/README.md

 ### Configure the database
 The `database/database.py` file contains the configured URL for the database.
 The URL should be taken from the `.env` file using the variable name `DATABASE_URL`.

+This an example for a PostgrSQL database.
+`DATABASE_URL=postgresql://user:password@localhost/db_name`

 You can use any SQL-compatible database of your choice as long as it is compatible with `sqlalchemy`.
 Visit https://docs.sqlalchemy.org/en/20/ for more information.

 ## Usage